AWGL/DragenWGS/readme.md

 # DragenWGS

 ## Introduction

 A pipeline to perform joint calling on WGS NGS data on the Dragen server.

- Calls SNPs/Indels, SVs, CNVs and Repeat Expansions
+1) Calls SNPs/Indels, SVs, CNVs and Repeat Expansions
+2) Transfers data from dragen to another long term storage location

 ## Requirements

- dragen Version 07.021.408.3.4.12 (Software Release v3.4)
+dragen Version 07.021.408.3.4.12 (Software Release v3.4+)

 ## Run

 The script should be run on a per sample basis in a directory structure such as this:

  ```